AlexanderAberg/battleship/README.md

 ### Unfixed and fixed Bugs

-- Have some unresolved code in JS and some commented out code in all three languages.
-- With the help of the validator did I notice some small issues in the js that I fixed.
+- With the help of the validator did I notice some small issues that I fixed.
-- The page is working, but because of unsolved issues I haven't been able to implement more.
 - I got help with some bugs by mentor, slack and tutor.

 ### Quality Score through Google Devtools Lighthouse